rexresearch

 With specific reference to FIG. 1, restrictor 54 is shown as a

-more fully discussed hereinafter.
-Restrictor 54 forms and annular
+be more fully discussed hereinafter.
+Restrictor 54 forms and

-generator 58 in the form of a conventional bladed turbine is
+power generator 58 in the form of a conventional bladed turbine

-depicted in the drawings.
-Turning to FIG. 2, it may be seen that
+is depicted in the drawings.
+Turning to FIG. 2, it may be seen

-power generator 58 includes a plurality of blades 60 which rotate
+that power generator 58 includes a plurality of blades 60 which

-to a platform 70.
-Hub 56 contains the conventional electrical
+FIG. 2 to a platform 70.
+Hub 56 contains the conventional

-components associated with generator 58.
-Needless to say, rotation
+electrical components associated with generator 58.
+Needless to

-of plurality of blades 50 about axis 62 creates an electrical
+say, rotation of plurality of blades 50 about axis 62 creates an

-power source.
-Support ring 66 connects to platform 70 and also
+electrical power source.
+Support ring 66 connects to platform 70

-serves as a base for connection of end fitting 68 of chute 20.
+and also serves as a base for connection of end fitting 68 of

-That is to say, chute 20 is connected to end fitting 68 which is
+chute 20.
+That is to say, chute 20 is connected to end fitting

 Platform 70 is also depicted in the embodiment shown in the